 Other Loudoun Projects:

 Allder School Road Paving (Woodgrove Road to Hillsboro Road): This project involves right of way acquisition from numerous property owners.
 Appraisals and offers went out to property owners in March, 2014.
 Staff continues to work with area residents whose properties are impacted.
 The goal is to bid for construction contract in Spring 2016 with construction starting in the September, 2016.
 Staff is working to obtain contractor to clear trees for utility construction.
 Staff is working with property owner representatives to obtain partial mortgage releases on two remaining parcels.
 Preliminary work to clear and install erosion and sediment controls is scheduled to begin in early March 2016 and will continue into May 2016.
 There is one outstanding easement.
 Tree clearing began on March 9, 2016 and is scheduled to be completed on May 4, 2016.
 Clearing was completed during the week of April 18, 2016; utility relocation to commence once all the easements have been obtained (there is still one outstanding easement).
 Final easement recorded.
 Verizon has requested stake out in advance of their relocation.
 Negotiations ongoing with Dominion Virginia Power (DVP) to determine the extent of relocation to be performed by them versus the road contractor.
 Verizon has begun its relocation.
 Verizon has completed its relocation; negotiations with DVP continue.
 The IFB is being finalized with a target issue date of November 2016.
+The IFB was issued on January 9, 2017; bids are due February 7, 2017.
+Bids are under review; contract award is planned for April 2017 with Notice to Proceed following in May/June 2017.
+The construction contract will be presented to the FGOEDC on April 18, 2017 and to the Board on May 2, 2017 for award; kick off and pre-construction meetings will follow with General Excavation, Inc. Notice to Proceed is planned for mid/late June 2017.
 Information about the Loudoun County project may be found at www.loudoun.gov/underconstruction.
 Questions about the project may be directed to Loudoun County Construction Project Manager Kent Marrs at Kent.Marrs@loudoun.gov or 703-777-0817

 Franklin Park to Purcellville Trail: Shared Use Path along eastbound Business Route 7 to Franklin Park.
 Right-of-way acquisition in progress.